alex7kom/node-steam-tradeoffers/README.md

 I appreciate your time and efforts you put in your pull requests, but please follow next simple rules so your efforts wouldn't be in vain.

-  1. Please consider creating an issue ticket (bug report or feature request) before doing any code.
-Clearly state your issue or changes and I'll do my best to implement a new feature (if it fits the library) or fix the library.
+  1. Please consider creating an issue before doing any code.
+I'll do my best to implement a new feature (if it fits the library) or fix the library.

-  2. If you did some research and/or reverse engineering, that is great!
+  2. If you did some research, that is great!
 However, please do not put the results in the code right away, create an issue.

-  3. If after all you decided that you really need to push your code, please follow the existing code formatting, do not change any interfaces without need, use common sense when adding features so they won't break the existing functionality, test your code prior to submission, update README accordingly, and squash all your changes using `git rebase` into one commit.
-Please do one pull request per bug/feature.
+  3. If after all you decided that you really need to push your code, please follow the existing code formatting, do not change any interfaces without need, use common sense when adding features so they won't break the existing functionality, test your code prior to submission, update README accordingly, and squash all your changes using `git rebase -i` into one commit. __Always__ do only one pull request per bug/feature.

 I reserve the right to close any pull request and/or rewrite your feature or fix myself.
+Please note that reviewing and testing your code also takes time so your changes won't be merged immediately after submission.

 Thank you.